-Website owners may also opt to customize their HTTP Error 400 page to ensure reliable hosting services.
-An example of this is when web servers run Microsoft Internet Information Services (IIS) they show a more specific variant of the error such as “400.3: Invalid If Header”, “400.2: Invalid Depth Header”, “400.1: Invalid Destination Header”, and more.
+Website owners may also opt to customise their HTTP Error 400 page to ensure reliable hosting services.
+An example of this is when web servers run Microsoft Internet Information Services (IIS), which can break down the error in more detail, such as “400.3: Invalid If Header”, “400.2: Invalid Depth Header”, “400.1: Invalid Destination Header”, and more.

 HTTP error 400 causes

-There’s a variety of issues that can lead to a 400 Bad Request error.
-Here, we’ll go over five common issues.
+There’s a mixture of problems that can lead to a 400 Bad Request error.
+Here, we’ll go over five typical issues.